London's Air Ambulance Charity: G-LNDN Walter

-Current aircraft
+Operational aircraft

 G-LAAB Beth at Ruskin Park.

 The charity placed an order with Airbus Helicopters in July 2022 for two Airbus H135 helicopters to replace the existing fleet.

 On 1 October 2024, an event was held at RAF Northolt to mark the delivery of the two new H135 helicopters.
 It was attended by the charity's patron, Prince William, and charity supporter David Beckham.

-The new two helicopters are registered as G-LAAA Amy and G-LAAB Beth.
-Honoring Amy Johnson and Elizabeth Garrett Anderson.
+The new two helicopters are registered as G-LAAA Amy and G-LAAB Beth honouring Amy Johnson and Elizabeth Garrett Anderson.

 Rapid response cars

-At night, or when the helicopters are offline the medical crew still respond to emergencies, but travel in specially equipped rapid response cars.
+At night, or when the helicopters are offline, the medical crew still respond to emergencies, but travel in specially equipped rapid response cars.
 They are noticeable from other ambulance vehicles as they are painted in red with high-visibility markings to display their advanced trauma team status.

-Another car is also operated seven days a week by the Physician Response Unit (PRU).
+Another car was operated seven days a week by the Physician Response Unit (PRU) up until April 2026.